-- the top student in each course who has reached band 6 standard (or band E4 in an extension course) will be placed on the First Place in Course List. - the HSC Distinguished Achievers List, which details the students who have achieved the highest standard established for the course.
-For all but extension courses, this means that they have reached band 6 standard by achieving a mark of 90 or more for a course.
+- the First Place in Course List, which details the top student in each course who has reached Band 6 standard (or Band E4 in an extension course). - the HSC Distinguished Achievers List, which details the students who have achieved the highest standard established for the course.
+For all but extension courses, this means that they have reached Band 6 standard by achieving a mark of 90 or more for a course.
 This mark is a composite of both the HSC examination mark and the moderated school assessment mark. - a list of students who have achieved all-round excellence in the Higher School Certificate.
 These are students who appear on the Distinguished Achievers List for courses totalling a minimum of 10 units.